d6v-community/zenv/README.md

 # ZENV

-ZENV is a TypeScript library for validating and parsing configuration files.
+ZENV is a TypeScript library for validating and parsing environment variables.
 It is based on the popular Zod library, which provides a simple and intuitive API for defining and validating data schemas.

 ## Installation